-I started to take up baking about ten years ago, and particularly like the rich flavor and tender texture of butter.
+I started baking about ten years ago and particularly like butter’s rich flavor and tender texture.
 This marble cake recipe is adapted from my butter cake recipe, which is the top-selling cake in my cafe.

-Since I also like chocolate, this marble cake has a rich chocolate taste and yet not overshadowing the butter flavor.
+Since I also like chocolate, this marble cake has a rich chocolate taste yet does not overshadow the butter flavor.

 What is marble cake?
-A marble cake is butter cake with mottled with chocolate or with streaks of chocolate.
-It is usually made with cake batter and a chocolate batter.
+A marble cake is a butter cake with chocolate or streaks of chocolate.
+It is usually made with cake batter and chocolate batter.

-I will explain to you how do I make my version of marble cake in this recipe.
-The process is similar to my butter cake recipe, except the additional part to prepare the chocolate batter.
+I will explain how I make my version of marble cake in this recipe.
+The process is similar to my butter cake recipe, except for the additional part of preparing the chocolate batter.
 You can call this recipe a chocolate pound cake.

-You can get read my in-depth discussion on how to make the best butter cake article on this blog, which is divide into two parts.
-Part one discusses the choice of ingredients and technique, and part two is the detail explanation of the entire preparation and baking process.
+You can read my in-depth discussion on how to make the best butter cake article on this blog, which is divided into two parts.
+Part one discusses the choice of ingredients and technique, and part two is a detailed explanation of the entire preparation and baking process.

 Let’s get into the details right away.